Why Screen Time Fears are Overblown

 There is some evidence that video games and TV damages kids’ minds and well-being, but the devil is in the details.
 Not all screen time is equal.
 Escapist screen time is the likely culprit underlying unhealthy outcomes in kids.
 This screen time comes with a tremendous cost—missed opportunity.
 While Netflix clicks the "play next episode" button for us, our kids are missing learning and social opportunities.
 Purposeful and engaging screen time fosters social interaction and meaningful learning.

-Virtual learning and technology is not a replacement for in-person schooling.
+Virtual learning and technology are not a replacement for in-person schooling.
 In a perfect world, technology enhances learning and social interactions.
 They are a supplement, not a substitution.
 Kids need to be kids.
 Childhood’s transformative moments happen on the playground, in the cafeteria, at a friend’s house.

 Our "new normal" requires a lot of screen time for kids.
 While I cringe at the notion that any of this is "normal," virtual learning is a fact of life in 2020.
 Are parents' fears misplaced?
 How will this affect children's social and academic development?